home-assistant/developers.home-assistant/docs/operating-system/partition.md

 sidebar_label: Partitions
 ---

-The Home Assistant Operating System (HAOS) partition layout is a bit different than what is typically used on a Linux system.
+The Home Assistant Operating System (HAOS) partition layout is a bit different from what is typically used on a Linux system.

 ## Partition Table